-7.4.3.4 Document Format and Style

-a) What plans, if any, exist to conform to JTC 1 document styles?
+7.4.3.4 Document Format and Style a) What plans, if any, exist to conform to JTC 1 document styles?

-The next significant revision of the DFDL specification will be created with the standard JTC 1 document style as a primary output format.
+The next significant revision of the DFDL specification will be created under ISO/IEC Directives, Part 2, document style guidance as a primary output format.

 Experience creating DFDL schemas for data formats has taught us that all large specifications should be machine-readable and processable so that formal artifacts like interactive help systems, rapid contextual access to the specification text from user interfaces, and even parts of the implementations can be generated from the machine-readable form of the specification.
-Our goal for the next major version is to generate the JTC 1 document style, and to enable generation of other formal artifacts, from a common machine-readable form of the specification, likely specified in XML.
+Our goal for the next major version is to generate the ISO/IEC Directives, Part 2, document style, and to enable generation of other formal artifacts, from a common machine-readable form of the specification, likely specified in XML.

-7.4.4 Maintenance (M)

-a) Have changes occurred on the subject of maintenance since the PAS Submitter application or renewal, or for a Fast Track, since the most recent submission of the standard?
+7.4.4 Maintenance (M) a) Have changes occurred on the subject of maintenance since the PAS Submitter application or renewal, or for a Fast Track, since the most recent submission of the standard?
 (This is the place to mention any particular agreement reached with a JTC 1 subgroup).